top of page

 The Research Center also acts as a platform for communication and dissemination of the basic principles for nature conservation.

 The qualified staff of the Center also offers educational activities for primary and secondary school visits, but also training courses for university students from different countries.
-The visits include a practical demonstration of the ringing activity but also explanations of the importance of scientific research and environmental protection.
+The visits include a practical demonstration of the ringing activity and explanations of the importance of scientific research and environmental protection.

 The center's activities are 90% on a voluntary basis and most of the costs are guaranteed by donations.